Skip to content

 Low-utilization periods37%

-The important result is not just the hit rate.
-It is that low-utilization periods behaved differently enough that the page now stays yellow instead of forcing a green or red call.
+The useful result is the split by utilization.
+Low-utilization periods behaved differently enough that the page now stays yellow instead of forcing a green or red call.

 Current state

-Yellow = wait for a clearer pass-through call.
+Yellow means wait for a clearer pass-through call.

 The public page points toward a Q2 2026 increase in resin costs.
 With utilization at 74%, below the 76% gate, it stays yellow rather than forcing a green or red call.That is the useful part: the page shows when not to force a call.